adzialocha/hoffnung3000/docs/installation.md

 ## Install manually

 For this setup we assume you already have a running [NodeJS server environment](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04), SMTP mail server and a [PostgreSQL database](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) installed.

+You can find the source code of HOFFNUNG 3000 in a git repository hosted on: [github.com/adzialocha/hoffnung3000](https://github.com/adzialocha/hoffnung3000).

 ### Requirements